 In sum, the exploration of this text suggests that the space of the territory can be recognized as a geographical, socio-cultural, and philosophical construct through aspects of poetic subjectivism, typo-morphological investigations, and programmatic inscriptions.
 It accentuates the differences between the three ways of reading and understanding the territory, albeit points towards their mutual codependence in comprehending the space of the territory as a coherent and meaningful whole.
 Moreover, it recognizes the urge for a necessary evolution and hybridization of architecture, urbanism, and landscape with other scientific disciplines and entities.
 Employing a multiscalar and multidisciplinary approach influences the design discourse and praxis and, thus, influences the material realities of cities, regions, and landscapes.
 It pushes away the focus and obsession with the city as a man made large-scale object and advocates, instead, for infra-surfaces of endless intensifications, opportunities, and diversifications.
-Furthermore, it stages the landscape as the emblematic space of the 21st-century design ideology, attentive to what Koolhaas (1997: 969) describe as no longer '... about meticulous definition, the imposition of limits, but about expanding notions, denying boundaries, not about separating and identifying entities.'
+Furthermore, it stages the landscape as the emblematic space of the 21st-century design ideology, attentive to what Koolhaas (1997: 969) describe as no longer '...
+DERXW PHWLFXORXV GH; QLWLRQ WKH LPSRVLV notions, denying boundaries, not about separating and identifying entities.'